Ethan Lazuk

 Relatedly: GBPs can also have posts, which are similar to social media, but should be used entirely differently.

-Social media profiles can also be shown in knowledge panels.
+Social media profiles can also be shown in knowledge panels (example below).
 In fact, if you’re claiming a knowledge panel for yourself, logging into your social profiles is one way to do it.

-I also include social profiles in sameAs schema for person or profile page markups (as well as related to businesses in organization or local business schema).
+I also include social profiles in sameAs schema for person or profile page markups (as well as related to businesses in organization or local business schema), to encourage entity associations in the knowledge graph.

-What’s meant here is that links to your site from social media platforms are nofollowed, so they won’t pass PageRank.
+What’s meant here is that links to your site from social media platforms are nofollow, so they won’t pass PageRank (boost website authority).

-Also, social posts themselves can rank in Search, as we’ve seen throughout this article.
-But getting mentions of your page in social media won’t directly help it rank any better.
+Social posts themselves can rank in Search, as we’ve seen throughout this article, but getting mentions of your page in social media won’t directly help it rank any better.

-My guess is social signals contribute to user engagement (brand awareness, navigational searches, ancillary traffic), and that contributes to rankings indirectly.
+My guess was social signals contributed to user engagement (brand awareness, navigational searches, ancillary traffic) or brand sentiment analysis that contributed to rankings indirectly.

-After all, we saw that one LinkedIn page ranking that had just “1 reaction.”
+After all, we saw that one LinkedIn page earlier ranking with just “1 reaction.”

-Relatedly: follower count (like gets shown in search results, discussed earlier) is not a ranking factor, either.
+Follower count (which gets shown in search results above social content) is reportedly not a ranking factor, either.

 When you create content for SEO purposes, such as blog posts, you can distribute those on social media.